Why I Write Publicly About OCD

 I want you to know that I have been in remission from OCD since 2012.
 For many years, I struggled with pure-intrusive thoughts.
-In addition, I battled health anxiety, staring OCD, misophonia, dissociation, PTSD, contamination fears and social awkwardness.
-These disorders are now inactive or manageable and I live a productive life.
+In addition, I battled health anxiety, learned to live with staring OCD, Misophonia, dissociation, PTSD and contamination fears.

 My goal is to share information about OCD and related issues through my blogs and educational documents.
 I hope you (my readers) will connect with me and my insights.
 I want to help you see intrusive thoughts with a new perspective and so I look forward to sharing fresh concepts and evidence-based theories with you.

 While I’ve been writing for several years, OCD Writer is a new venture, and I’m looking forward to sharing my blogs with you and growing an OCD community.
-I’d love for you to add comments on my blogs, ask questions, click the like button and share with others!
+I’d love for you to read, add comments, ask questions, click the like button and share with others!